graphql-go/relay/README.md

 Source code for demo can be found at https://github.com/sogko/golang-graphql-playground

+### Notes:
+This is based on alpha version of `graphql-go` and `graphql-relay-go`.
+Be sure to watch both repositories for latest changes.

 ### Tutorial
 [Learn Golang + GraphQL + Relay Part 2: Your first Relay application]( https://wehavefaces.net/learn-golang-graphql-relay-2-a56cbcc3e341)